wp-plugins/formilla-live-chat/readme.txt

 * Formilla.com Customer Inbox help desk includes the customer's **technical details** such as operating system, browser, screen resolution, etc.  Also pass in **custom fields for easier tracking** such as account IDs, customer IDs, name, phone, and more!

-* Get started immediately with our free live chat package and by following our installation video tutorial [youtube http://www.youtube.com/embed/3qodtXvmpdg]
+* Get started immediately with our free live chat package and by following our installation video tutorial:
+[youtube http://www.youtube.com/embed/3qodtXvmpdg]